Master the language of search engine optimisation with Australia’s most comprehensive SEO glossary

 Quality Content

-Content that is well-researched, useful, and engaging, helping to attract and retain users while improving search rankings.
+Content that is well-researched, useful, and engaging helps attract and retain users while improving search rankings.

 Query

-A word or string of words that a user types into a search engine, prompting results.
+A word or a string of words that a user types into a search engine to prompt results.

 R